-Here’s a yummy Sfakiani pita: it is a sweet delicacy from the Mediterranean island of Crete!
+Here is a yummy Sfakiani pita: it is a sweet delicacy from the Mediterranean island of Crete!
 A thin pan fried flatbread stuffed with a ricotta type of Greek cheese.
 Finish the freshly fried treat with a good drizzle of honey.
-What a delicacy!

 Have you ever heard of this Sfakiani pita before?

 I stayed some time ago near Sfakia for a couple of days while traveling around in Crete.
 Sfakia is a small, and still authentic and cute harbor village.
 You can find a handful of houses there together with a few cozy restaurants right by the sea.

 Spending an afternoon or evening there is absolute bliss.